carlahy/garden/readings/@anguelovski2020expanding.md

 	- consider how (racial) minorities can be excluded politically, socially, culturally, physically

 - ~~***"who pays for and maintains new "accessible" green space?"***~~
-	- how they're financed, unequal distribution of resources and investments accross the city #distributional-justice
+	- how they're financed, unequal distribution of resources and investments accross the city [[distributional justice]]
 	- lack of political and individual power in minorities; lack of money, time, ability or desire from residents to maintain green spaces

 - ***"whose uses and needs are protected or sacrificed in order to create new access?"***